The Damage to Jewish-Americans - November 10th, Hour 2

 Once that happens, there will be peace.

-What they should be saying is Israel go in and finish the job, and once the job is done, then we can have peace.
+What they should be saying is Israel go in and finish the job.

-Um I think uh it's a hard conversation to have, and we need to have it carefully and be honest about what that means as things go on and also recognize that war is ugly and things are gonna happen on the ground that we don't all love.
+I think it's a hard conversation to have, and we need to have it carefully and be honest about what that means as things go on.

-But I think we also need to recognize what happened on October 7th, make sure we take action to ensure that no future Holocaust survivors, no future women get raped, no future nine-month-olds have to spend five weeks being held hostage by enemy territory.
+Make sure we take action to ensure that no future Holocaust survivors, no future women get raped, no future nine-month-olds have to spend five weeks being held hostage by enemy territory.

 All right, I appreciate both of you, and our prayers are with the people of Israel and the IDF and their mission.

-Um Israel stood with America, and they stood firmly with America after 9-11, and we need to stand firmly with Israel now.
+And Israel stood with America, and they stood firmly with America after 9-11.

-Uh thank you both.
+Thank you both.

 All right, let's get to our busy phones as we say hi.

-Uh it says Professor Cheryl Katz.
+It says Professor Cheryl Katz.

 I don't know.

-Are you a professor out of California, Professor?
+Are you a professor out of California, professor?

 Yes, I am.

-I'm a uh professor, a law professor.
+I'm a professor, a law professor.

-I happen to be a Jewish conservative Trump supporter.
+I happen to be a Jewish conservative, Trump supporter.

-Um, my mom is an almost 96-year-old Holocaust survivor.
+My mom is an almost 96-year-old Holocaust survivor.

-She was in Auschwitz and Geisling, uh, liberated by the Americans in Dachau, and dad may rest in peace, fought in the Battle of the Bulge and was on the beaches of Normandy.
+And dad, may you rest in peace, fought in the Battle of the Bulge and was on the beaches of Normandy.

-I think we need uh all in one.
+I think we need all in one.

 Absolutely.

-Um but in terms of here in the United States, I never thought that my mother certainly never thought that at 96 that she would be living to see what's going on in this country, and she wakes up crying and has nightmares and um I wanted to say to Jim Jordan yesterday, you had him on that the Republicans need to stand strong.
+But in terms of here in the United States, I never thought that my mother certainly never thought that at 96 that she would be living to see what's going on in this country.

 Diversity, equity, and inclusion.

-Diversity, equity, and inclusion does nothing but teach children about being um who are the oppressors, you know, it's the white toxic males and the Jews and all these people.
+Diversity, equity, and inclusion does nothing but teach children about being who are the oppressors.

-Their entire ideology is anti Israel, anti Semitic, anti-capitalist, anti Judeo Christian values, and anti-American.
+Their entire ideology is anti-Israel, anti-Semitic, anti-capitalist, anti-Judeo-Christian values, and anti-American.

 And if that's where your curriculum starts, where do you go from there?